 Um… in my chest?

 Since the internet is perceived as globally accessible a radical ‘fourth wave’ feminist such as myself is expected to know what’s going on.
 Often, I don’t.
 It takes me a long time to fully understand the gist of what’s being said, necessitates an urban dictionary open on my browser and background reading to identify who first coined which terms and in what sense.
 But I do it, because it’s my work and my passion.
-Many more aren’t in my position, they simply don’t have the time.
+Many more people aren’t in my position, they simply don’t have the time.

 Europe is far more fragmented than North America.
 Movements do not sweep the continent like they do over the pond because the cultures and languages are different.
 Europe has no common culture and no common language.
-It barely has english as a second language.
+It barely has English as a second language.
 Hell, it’s my first language and I still struggle.
 Sweden, for example, doesn’t understand racism as the Americans have defined it.
 At least not yet (if ever).
 They cannot since their country wasn’t directly built on the backs of slaves.
 Racism still has the old-school meaning there, racism is only understood and accepted as personal prejudice.
-And whilst I can clearly see prejudice enshrined in their systems–especially regarding the recent influx of syrian refugees–it is of a different texture and thus less comparable.
+And whilst I can clearly see prejudice enshrined in their systems–especially regarding the recent influx of Syrian refugees–it is of a different texture and thus less comparable.

 As a movement, feminism takes on different flavours in different countries.
 That much is obvious.
 Fighting for equality in Kabul, is not the same as fighting for equality in London.
 Empowerment for women in China is needed in a different way, not least because middle class women are traditionally in charge of investing the household income earned by the man.
-But the assumption that those who speak english speak an english which can be mutually understood is a common misconception.
+But the assumption that those who speak English speak an English which can be mutually understood is a common misconception.

-America is at war right now.
+America is at war.
 I don’t like war but fascism is oppression and as a believer in equality I will fight it.
 But the reason America is able to fight hard, maybe more effectively than the rest of us is only because the intentions of each side are explicitly understood by the other.
 Trump has exposed it all in his unambiguous, racist misogyny.
 There is something to be said for his one syllable simplicity.
-Because when you can’t understand someone else’s position you cannot fight against it, and neither can you fight for it.
+When you can’t understand someone else’s position you cannot fight against it, and neither can you fight for it.
 Other more traditional politicians have known this for years, they cover their true intentions with clever words and lies leaving the public bemused and apathetic.

 Some things are clear to me, they translate well, are delivered in the timely fashion and they are the things I can fight for.
 Black lives matter.
 Fourth wave feminism must be inclusive of all, not anti-trans and not anti-men.
 And yet it’s occurred to me that I am spreading myself thinly, less effectively online, shouldn’t I be focused on fighting the battles in my own backyard, somewhere I can make a difference?
-Instead of sharing an article about punching nazis to an audience for whom it feels largely irrelevant?
+Instead of sharing an article about punching Nazis to an audience for whom it feels largely irrelevant?

-Fighting the feminist fight in Europe means understanding and adapting to each nation’s differences and our battles have been actively set back by the flood of english discourse and the ensuing cultural erasure which propels its way from across the Atlantic thanks to the ubiquity of the internet.
+Fighting the feminist fight in Europe means understanding and adapting to each nation’s differences and our battles have been actively set back by the flood of English discourse and the ensuing cultural erasure which propels its way from across the Atlantic thanks to the ubiquity of the internet.